gocerk/gocerk/README.md

 FullStack Developer Candidate
 -----------------------------

-I've been learning to code for over 3 years.
+I've been coding for over 3 years.
 I started with C++ but I fell in love with NodeJS.
 Also I'm interested in Web3.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [@dev.kaangocer@gmail.com](mailto:@dev.kaangocer@gmail.com)